 Day 10-13: Hit the Beaches

 After days of exploring temples and tombs it is time to relax by the sea.
 Whether you are looking for some scuba diving or just want to soak up the sun, Egypt has some amazing resort areas to choose from.
+A few days in one of these spots is the idea way to end your 2 weeks in Egypt.

 We chose to stay in Dahab for some scuba diving based on a recommendation from my buddy Justin from the Art of Scuba Diving who has spent a lot of time diving in Egypt.
 Dahab is a cool beach town popular with divers and those looking for a place to just chill.
 To get to Dahab you need to fly into Sharm El Sheikh airport then take a one-hour car ride.